 General Remarks

-The condition of the property is consistent with age and type requiring some routine maintenance which has been accounted for in the valuation.
+The property is in need of a programme of maintenance and modernisation which has been accounted for in the valuation.

-The property is located within a residential area of varying house types with local amenities available within close proximity.
+The property is located in a residential area of varying house types with local amenities available within close proximity.